 The intern responsibilities may include:

-adopting and embracing a Styrofoam-free edict by helping merchants overcome the objection of price and accessibility to biodegradable, compostable food service products.
+Adopting and embracing a Styrofoam-free edict by helping merchants overcome the objection of price and accessibility to biodegradable, compostable food service products.

-developing educational/wayfinding signage for our current recycling campaign while developing a more aggressive recycling campaign.
+Developing educational/wayfinding signage for our current recycling campaign while developing a more aggressive recycling campaign.

 Working with farmers and producers during the farmers' market season to develop sustainable practice workshops and best practices exchanges.